theredpea/theredpea.github.io/about.markdown

 Hi, I'm Nate Anderson.

-I'm a web-developer originally from Kaneohe, Hawaii.
+I'm a web-developer originally from Kāneʻohe, Hawaii.
 I live in Englewood, Colorado with my husband.

-I graduated from the USC where I studied Interactive Media and Accounting.
+I graduated from USC where I studied Interactive Media and Accounting.
 These days I'm interested in data visualization and data science.

 Here at bitmask I'll post about things like:
  - data journalism